 Halloween Fuzzy Bookmarks

-Skip the Surf Sweets Gummy Bears, Gummy Worms and Jelly Beans as they contain gelatin.
+Skip the Gummy Bears, as they contain gelatin.
 And you’ll also have to skip the Werther’s Originals as they contain dairy.

 PRO TIP: Redeem your allergy tokens earlier in the evening for maximum selection as the more popular items tend to run out closer to party close.

 Another specific treat to consider are the party exclusive refillable Popcorn Buckets filled with vegan popcorn.
 All “butter flavored” popcorn at carts located through the Disney parks is vegan.
-This year for 2022, the popcorn bucket will be Mummy Mickey, which is available all day, not party-exclusive.
-Later in October 2022, a Zero popcorn bucket will return to the party.
+This year there is a Nightmare Before Christmas Mayor’s Car bucket.

-Unfortunately there are no “party exclusive” vegan treats available this year.
+Unfortunately there are no “party exclusive” vegan treats available again this year.
 Wah Wah.

 Special lighting effects help to set the mood…